skeyll/SynicSugar/README.md

 - [eos_plugin_for_unity](https://github.com/PlayEveryWare/eos_plugin_for_unity)
 - [Mono.Cecil](https://github.com/jbevain/cecil)

 SynicSugar generates sync processes using Roslyn SourceGenerator and inserts these codes into your project using Mono.Cecil.
 These operations are automatically performed at compile based on your network attributes.
-What we need to sync is just adding network attributes.<br><br>
+What we need to sync game is just adding network attributes.<br><br>

 The dependencies are for easily and performance.
 [EOSSDK is not thread-safe](https://dev.epicgames.com/docs/epic-online-services/eos-get-started/working-with-the-eos-sdk/conventions-and-limitations#thread-safety), so cannot use async/await or task.
 However, UniTask runs everything on Unity's main thread and the perform of Unitask better than standard async/await.
 MemoryPack is the fastest serializer available in C#.
 Since SynicSugar is not synchronized with the server, we can freely choose a Serializer without having to consider compatibility.<br><br>